EranMani/Dungeon-Escape/Assets/ReadMe.txt

 * Updated enemies and player prefabs with latest changes
 * Added diamond as currency
 * Added basic UI and game singleton managers to control UI changes and game flow
+* Added lives system to the player.
+Now he dies when out of lives

 31/05/21
 - Master branch